 The target eNB extracts the Resume ID and ShortResumeMAC-I from the RRC Connection Resume Request.
 The target eNB contacts the source eNB based on the information in the Resume ID by sending a Retrieve UE Context Request message on X2 interface including the Resume ID, the ShortResumeMAC-I and Cell-ID of target cell, in order to retrieve the UE context including the AS security context.

 The source eNB retrieves the stored UE context including the AS security context from its database identified by the Resume ID and the source eNB calculates and verifies the ShortResumeMAC-I (calculating it in the same way as described above).
 If the check of the ShortResumeMAC-I is successful, then the source eNB shall derive a new KeNB* as described in Annex A.5 based on the target PCI and target EARFCN-DL.
 The source eNB can obtain the target PCI and target EARFCN-DL from a cell configuration database by means of the target Cell-ID.
 If the source eNB has a fresh {NH, NCC} pair from the MME then that pair shall be used and the fresh NH shall be used as in the new KeNB* derivation.
 The source eNB responds with a Retrieve UE Context Response message to the target eNB on X2 interface including the UE context including the AS security context.
 The AS security context sent to the target eNB shall include the new derived KeNB*, the NCC associated to the KeNB*, the UE EPS security capabilities including the security algorithms supported by the UE and ciphering and integrity algorithms used in the source cell.
 The target eNB shall check if it supports the ciphering and integrity algorithms used in the source cell.
 If this is not the case, the target eNB shall send an appropriate error message to the UE.
 If the check is successful the target eNB derives new AS keys (RRC integrity key, RRC encryption key and UP keys) corresponding to the algorithms from the received KeNB*, reset all PDCP COUNTs to 0 and activates the new keys in PDCP layer.
 The target eNB responds with a RRC Connection Resume message including the NCC received from source eNB to the UE on SRB1, integrity protected in PDCP layer using the new AS keys.
-The RRC Connection Resume message may include RRC connection reconfiguration parameters as defined in TS 36.300 [30].
+The RRC Connection Resume message may include RRC connection reconfiguration parameters as defined in MFA TS 36.300 [30].

 When the UE receives the RRC Connection Resume message, then the UE shall check if the received NCC value is different from the current NCC value stored in the UE itself.
 If the NCC values differ then the UE needs to synchronize its locally kept NH as defined in Annex A.4.
 The UE then calculates a new KeNB* from either the new NH (if a new NCC value was received) or the current KeNB*, using the target cell’s PCI and its frequency EARFCN-DL in the target cell.
 The UE performs then further derivation of the AS keys (RRC integrity key, RRC encryption key and UP keys) from the new derived KeNB*.
 The UE checks the integrity of the RRC Connection Resume message by verifying the MAC-I. If the verification of the MAC-I is successful, then the UE resets all PDCP COUNTs to 0 and activates the new AS keys in PDCP layer and then sends the RRC Connection Resume Complete message both integrity protected and ciphered to the target eNB on SRB1.